gonzalovaldenebro/gonzalovaldenebro/README.md

 ### Data Science Intern at HY-VEE
 • 📅 May 2023 – Aug 2023
-- Crafted and executed captivating data projects, saving precious time.
+• Strategized and successfully executed an independent data science project
+• Executed efficient ETL data processing using SQL Server, curating high-quality datasets, saving 30% runtime
-- Engineered a Python solution for cross-merchandising ads, brewing a 5% revenue boost.
+• Developed a Python algorithm for cross-merchandising ads, anticipated to increase basket revenue by 5%
-- Designed an enchanting H2O AI Wave app for non-technical users.
+• Designed and developed an intuitive H2O AI Wave app for non-technical end users to execute the model interactively
-- Pioneered extensions to elevate the company's advertising strategy.
+• Displayed strategic vision by proposing extensions that enhanced the company's advertising strategy
+• Delivered model insights and recommendations to a varied stakeholder audience effectively
+• Effectively executed work according to Agile Scrum principles

 ### Business Analyst Inter at IPS GROUP
 • 📅 Jun 2022 – Aug 2022
-- Forged a Qlik Sense artifact, illuminating the path of employee forecasting.
+• Created and recommended a Qlik Sense dashboard for precise employee forecasting.
+• Introduced a more user-friendly and intuitive sales pipeline within Zoho CRM, optimizing deal management processes.
-- Transmuted Zoho CRM, streamlining deal management and saving 40% of time.
+• Enhanced customer contract development in Zoho CRM, saving up to 40% of time.

 ### Data Analyst Intern at GONVARRI INDUSTRIES
 • 📅 May 2021 – Aug 2021
-- Crafted a mystical risk analysis dashboard using Excel's ancient arts.
+• Designed and stress-tested a risk analysis dashboard using Excel Pivot Tables and Bex Analyzer for corporate use.
+• Retrieved data of the company’s emissions while shipping material to customer using SAP 4Hana
-- Called upon SAP 4Hana to extract shipping emissions data, aiding precise calculations.
+• Utilized SAP 4Hana to extract shipping emissions data, enabling precise calculations of emissions per shipment.
+• Accurately estimated emissions per shipment by factoring in distance, shipping methods, and materials using Excel
+• Collaborated with the Environmental Manager to clean emission data for visualization in the annual report

 ## 📊 University Projects